codecheckers/certificate-2025-019/README.md

    plot_all_maps_environment(env_no_figures,0)
 ```

-3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Figure 8 Bottom Left in the manuscript.
+3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Subfigure 8 Bottom Left in the manuscript.
 Note that an earlier version of the software created the figure (in the paper) so it is slightly different.
 The one difference is the map is flipped around the Y-axis

-**To reproduce Figure 4D Bottom Right:**
+**To reproduce Subfigure 8 Bottom Right:**

 ```Matlab
    addpath(genpath('.'))